 This will depend upon the type of work you do, how well you are recovering and how you feel physically and emotionally.
-It also depends on whether you need any further treatment after your operation.
+It also depends on whether you need any further treatment, such as radiotherapy, after your operation.

-Most women need approximately 2-3 months to recover but remember that the return to normal life takes time.
+Most women need approximately 6-8 weeks to recover but remember that the return to normal life takes time.
 It is a gradual process and involves a period of readjustment and will be individual to you.
 You can discuss this further with your doctor, gynaecology CNS or GP.